 Vesta control panel is developed and maintained by Serghey Rodin.
 It is an open-source project that means anyone can fork it and make his own customizations.
 But, VestaCP supports more than enough features to maintain a small server.

 VestaCP has a simple and clean user interface.
 Information regarding current users, registered domains, DNS records, Mails, databases, cron jobs, and backups is available right on the dashboard.

-Creating new user accounts, web domains, DNS records or databases is as simple as creating a note.
-Vesta control panel has also a cron job management system.
+Creating new user accounts, web domains, DNS records, or databases is as simple as creating a note.
+Vesta control panel also has a cron job management system.
 Cron jobs allow users to run commands automatically after a specific period.

 Vesta also provides commands to manage the server from the command line.
-Users can perform any action from the command line such as adding or deleting a user, domain name, mail, firewall rule, database etc.
+Users can perform any action from the command line, such as adding or deleting a user, domain name, mail, firewall rule, database, etc.

 Add a firewall rule

 Delete a firewall rule

 Disable server firewall support

 For a full list of Vesta commands, please visit the official documentation.

 The free version provides all the vesta core functionality to manage the server.
 There is also a premium version to activate SFTP chroot and commercial plugins support.
 SFTP chroot is useful if you have multiple users using the vesta control panel.
 It will restrict users’ access only to their home directory.